Ouranosinc/raven-testdata/README.md

 4. Commit your changes: `git add testdata_contribution && git commit -m "added my_new_testdata"`
 5. Open a Pull Request.

+To modify an existing dataset, remove the existing checksum file before running the `make_check_sums.py` script.
 If you wish to perform preliminary tests against the dataset using `RavenWPS` or `RavenPy`, this can be done with the following procedure:

 * If your testing data is `xarray`-readable: